 The reason I like this about a thousand times more than Called Shot (pick a range on d20, say 13-20, if you roll that you succeed, but if you roll the inverse range, 1-8, you fumble), which is what I was using before, is that it doesn’t disregard the AC of the thing you’re attacking, and characters with better Attack Bonuses are better at doing them, instead of the sickly wizard decapitating the giant mutated boar just because he rolled the number he picked.

 After talks with Jeremy Duncan I switched melee combat to a contested roll, because why put all the variation on the attacker and not the defender?

 For even more vicious combat you could rule that whoever rolls highest deals damage, regardless of who was attacking.

-The next time you roll its Quality or less when attacking, or deal maximum damage, try to roll over the number of Notches on its damage die; if you’re successful, it takes another Notch, if you’re not, it breaks.
+Weapons can take a number of Notches equal to their damage die, but once they have two Notches roll two of the weapon’s damage die after every attack, hit or miss.
+If the roll is equal or less than the number of Notches, it breaks.
 So you might embarrassingly break your axe with a wild swing against the wall, or you might snap your dagger off in the merchant priest’s chest.

-And because I’m now having people roll for their defence with contested melee, I can use the same Quality range for armour.
+And because I’m now having people roll for their defence in melee, I can use the same Quality range for armour.

 When rolling for defence, if the d20 comes up as that number or less and the attacker hits you, decrease the AC of your armour by 1.